Who Is This Credit Card Best For?

 We also recommend pairing the Wyndham Rewards Visa Card with a flexible travel card that pays more than 1 point or mile per $1 on flights and non-travel purchases.
 Using the companion card for anything besides gas, groceries, utilities, and hotels would help maximize the rewards-earning potential, and you may even be able to transfer the rewards earned on that card to your Wyndham stash.

 In addition, use the balance transfer option cautiously, making sure you’ll save more in interest payments than you’ll pay in the 3% balance transfer fee.
 What’s more, keep in mind the variable APR on this card may be above average, so if you still have debt left after the interest-free promotion expires, you’ll be stuck paying a hefty interest rate on it.

 Wyndham Rewards Visa Card’s Excellent Perks

 Travel credit cards often come with a lot of perks, so we’ve narrowed down the ones with exceptional value.
 This card has one such perk from our list:

 - Elite hotel status: This card gives you automatic Gold status with this hotel brand, which translates into perks like preferred room choice, late checkout, free wifi, and more.

 - Concierge for booking event tickets, travel, and other services

-Barclays, the issuer of this card, had middling ratings in J.D.
+Barclays, the issuer of this card, had a rating of “about average” in J.D.
 Power’s 2019 U.S. Credit Card Satisfaction Study, which considered the experiences and opinions of more than 28,000 credit card customers nationwide.
-The bank earned 806 out of 1,000 points in the study, right in line with the industry average.

 Barclays offers standard security features on this card, including fraud monitoring, encryption, automatic logouts, and secure messaging.